 Federal and New York State laws make it a criminal offense to manufacture, distribute, dispense, possess with intent to distribute, or simply possess a controlled substance.
 Such substances include heroin, cocaine, methamphetamine, ecstasy, LSD, PCP, marijuana, and a number of common pharmaceutical drugs if unlawfully obtained.
-The sanctions for violation of these laws, ranging from community service and monetary fines to life imprisonment, depend upon the particular offense, the drug type, and the drug quantity.
+The sanctions for violating these laws, ranging from community service and monetary fines to life imprisonment, depend upon the particular offense, the drug type, and the drug quantity.
 Students convicted under these statutes may also forfeit federal financial aid eligibility.

-Note that an individual need not be in actual physical possession of a controlled substance to be guilty of a crime.
+Note that an individual need not physically possess a controlled substance to be guilty of a crime.
 The unlawful presence of a controlled substance in an automobile is presumptive evidence of knowing possession of such substance by each passenger unless the substance is concealed on the person of one of the occupants.
-Similarly, the presence of certain substances in plain view in a room can sometimes be presumptive evidence of knowing possession of such substance of knowing possession of such substance by anyone in close proximity.
+Similarly, the presence of certain substances in plain view in a room can sometimes be presumptive evidence of knowing possession of such substances by anyone in close proximity.
 Further, pursuant to New York State law:

-- 1. Any person under age 21 who is found to be in possession of alcohol with the intent to consume it may be punished by a fine and/or required to complete an alcohol awareness program and/or to provide up to 30 hours of community service.
-Alcoholic Beverage Control Law, § 65-c. - 2.
+- 1. Any person under age 21 who is found to be in possession of alcohol with the intent to consume it may be punished by a fine and/or required to complete an alcohol awareness program and/or to provide up to 30 hours of community service-alcoholic Beverage Control Law, § 65-c. - 2.
 Giving or selling an alcoholic beverage to a person less than age 21 is a Class A misdemeanor punishable by a sentence of imprisonment up to one year.
 Penal Law § 260.20 - 3.
-Any person who operates a motor vehicle while intoxicated or while his ability to operate such vehicle is impaired by the consumption of alcohol or drugs, is subject to suspension or revocation of driving privileges in the State, monetary fines up to \$1,000, and imprisonment for up to one year.
+Any person who operates a motor vehicle while intoxicated or while the consumption of alcohol or drugs impairs his ability to operate such vehicle is subject to suspension or revocation of driving privileges in the State, monetary fines up to \$1,000, and imprisonment for up to one year.
 Vehicle and Traffic Law § 1192 - 4.
-A person under 21 who presents false written evidence of age for the purpose of purchasing or attempting to purchase any alcoholic beverage may be punished by a fine, community service and/or completion of an alcohol awareness program.
-Alcoholic Beverage Control Law § 65-b (1).
-Possessing such false evidence may also be criminal possession of a forged instrument, which is a felony in New York, punishable by a fine of up to \$5000, imprisonment up to 7 years, or both.
-Penal Law §170.25. - 5.
-Appearing in public under the influence of narcotics or a drug other than alcohol to the degree that a person may endanger him or herself or other persons or property, or annoy persons in his vicinity, is a violation, punishable by a fine and imprisonment up to 15 days.
+A person under 21 who presents false written evidence of age to purchase or attempt to purchase any alcoholic beverage may be punished by a fine, community service, and/or completion of an alcohol awareness program-Alcoholic Beverage Control Law § 65-b (1).
+Possessing such false evidence may also be criminal possession of a forged instrument, a felony in New York, punishable by a fine of up to \$ 5,000, imprisonment of up to 7 years, or both-penal Law §170.25. - 5.
+Appearing in public under the influence of narcotics or a drug other than alcohol to the degree that a person may endanger him or herself or other persons or property or annoy persons in his vicinity is a violation, punishable by a fine and imprisonment up to 15 days.
 Penal Law § 240.40